What is bullying?

 - Exclusion, such as ignoring or isolating someone

-- Undermining, by constant criticism or spreading rumours
+- Undermining by constant criticism or spreading rumours

 - Controlling or manipulating someone